chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 ## Mutability
 <!--

+### Why Does This Distinction Matter ?
+### How Differently Does Python Treat Mutable and Immutable Objects ?

 at runtime, the type of an object cannot be altered, but if it is mutable its state can be changed. builtin primitive datatypes in python are immutable, while custom classes are usually mutable. immutable objects cannot be changed after creation attempting to do so may raise an exception. the only mutable builtins in python are `list`, `dict`, and `set`.[^3] the only real way to know which is which, is to check documentation.

 immutable objects on their own are typically more resource efficient, they are quicker to access, but more expensive to modify because that involves the creation of a whole new object. if the size or content of a type is expected to change then mutable objects are the way to go.[^3]